Flotomate/product_docs/source/patch-management/introduction-patch-management.rst

 which Patches are appropriate for deployment and documenting procedures like required configurations.

-Patch Management is vital for managing the lifecycle of an Asset, and Flotomate provides a comprehensive tool that handles all aspects of Patch Management intuitively and efficiently.
+Patch Management is vital for managing the life-cycle of an Asset, and Flotomate provides a comprehensive tool that handles all aspects of Patch Management intuitively and efficiently.